 Microsoft Publisher was released in 1991 and it’s considered the most common desktop publishing software program, as it’s very easy for beginners.

 The interface of Microsoft Publisher is similar to other Office apps like Excel, which makes it ideal for beginners.
 Even though it’s not for professionals like Adobe InDesign, but still it’s good and also affordable.
-Unlike other software programs, Microsoft Publisher supports creating charts and tablets.
+Unlike other software programs, Microsoft Publisher supports creating charts and tables.

 Microsoft Publisher has a library that includes more than 150,000 graphics and 700 templates.
 Although it doesn’t have photo correction to change or adjust colors, you can still import Word files and can be connected to Word as well to use its typographical tools like tracking adjusters and spellchecker.